lesprgm/frankenstein/apps/handoff/README.md

    - Error handling and edge case coverage

 This approach enabled rapid prototyping of a full-stack application while maintaining clear separation of concerns and consistent APIs across frontend and backend.

----

 ## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Contributions welcome!
+Fork the repo, create a feature branch, and open a PR.

 ---